 Select the Right Replacement Thermostat

 Choosing the right replacement thermostat can be a little bewildering, considering how many features are now available.
 Further confusing the issue is the fact that most thermostats available will claim to be suitable for all central HVAC systems.
 While this may be true, adapting a very sophisticated thermostat to a very simple HVAC system can be needlessly complicated.
 It is best to buy the thermostat you need, not one that has features you don't want or need.

 Here are some questions to keep in mind when shopping for a thermostat:

-- Does your furnace system only a heating system, or does it also have a forced air conditioning unit?
+- Does your furnace system only have a heating system, or does it also have a forced air conditioning unit?
 Make sure to choose a thermostat that's appropriate to your needs.